valpackett/gitson/README.md

   -- the current directory, executes an action and changes it back.
   -- You can use reading actions without it, like this: keys <- listEntryKeys "./content/things"

+  -- And now, some bells and whistles:
+  -- Numeric id support
+  transaction "./content" $ do
+    saveNextEntry "things" "hello-world" Thing {val = 1}
+    -- will save to things/000001-hello-world.json
+  insideDirectory "./content" $ do
+    thing <- readEntryById "things" 1
+    same-thing <- readEntryByName "thing" "hello-world"
+    -- both will read from things/000001-hello-world.json
 ```

 ## Development